emergentworks/curriculum/product-development/README.md

 ## 4. Project Planning (How?)

-Once we have set the scope of our MVP (ie. What?), we can start planning how we will build our project (ie. How?).
+Once we have set the scope of our MVP, we can start planning how we will build our project.

 ### Write a Tech Spec